Virgula0/c-string-splitter/README.md

 String splitter for c language just like split methods given by default by the majority of OOP languages.

 Since i never found an easy implemantion and already well-coded function for split strings in c i build my own version.
 This script avoid the use of functions like ```strtok``` wich modifies the original passed string to the function.
-Example of some problems while using strtok: [StackOverflow](https://stackoverflow.com/questions/63151324/segmentation-fault-returned-using-strtok/63151617)
+Example of some problems when using strtok: [StackOverflow](https://stackoverflow.com/questions/63151324/segmentation-fault-returned-using-strtok/63151617).

-The passed string will not be manipulated.
+Instead with this function, the passed string will not be manipulated.

 # Usage
 Include ```splitter.h``` in your code.